.

 Modern molecular labs require laboratory information systems that go beyond basic order capture and result delivery,” said LigoLab CEO Suren Avunjian.
 “Labs need molecular LIS systems that ensure flexibility within and beyond a lab’s network, features specimen lifecycle sample tracking and support, promotes scalability and efficiency, and enhances a lab’s value as a revenue center and care partner.”

-LigoLab is a leading provider of pathology lab software, offering advanced LIS software solutions tailored for medical laboratories, including a robust platform for molecular testing.
+LigoLab is a leading provider of molecular lab software, offering advanced LIS system solutions tailored for molecular testing.

 “Traditional LIS systems no longer cut it in today’s clinical testing lab environment,” added Avunjian.
 “Molecular labs need molecular LIS systems that can connect across all corners of the diagnostic landscape, including instrumentation, lab management analytics, robust decision support, effective quality controls, third-party interoperability with electronic health records (EHRs), decision population health tools, and other laboratory software systems.”

 Avero Diagnostics (formerly Northwest Laboratory and Northwest Pathology) has provided a wide range of laboratory services for nearly 30 years.
-The fast-growing full-service multi-state lab operation has partnered with LigoLab for its LIS system and in-house laboratory billing/lab revenue cycle management software for more than a decade.
+The fast-growing, full-service, multi-state lab operation has partnered with LigoLab for its lab information system and in-house laboratory billing software for more than a decade.

 What the Future Holds for Molecular LIS Labs